Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Abstract

 \section{Abstract}

-Understanding the dynamic processes of the glassy system continues to be challenging.
-Recent advances have shown the power of graph neural networks (GNNs) for determining the correlation between structure and dynamics in the glassy system.
-These methods treat the glassy system as a topological graph.
-However, the inherent "smoothness" property of the dynamics on the graph (variation of dynamics over the graph) is ignored, resulting in a deteriorated performance of GNN for dynamic predictions over various time scales.
-In this paper, we first present an experimental investigation assessing the smoothness patterns of particle dynamics from the graph perspective.
-The results indicate that the long-time dynamics exhibit a smoother property on the graph, while the short-time dynamics reveal a distinctly non-smooth pattern.
-To establish the relationship between the static structure and dynamics with different smoothness patterns, we propose a novel geometry-enhanced graph neural network (Geo-GNN) model.
-The Geo-GNN architecture consists of a geometry feature encoder that incorporates rotation-invariant distances and angles to enhance geometric feature learning and a geometry-enhanced aggregation block that can adaptively learn the underlying smoothness patterns during message passing.
-Experimental results demonstrate that our method is able to capture the inherent smoothness pattern of particles and outperforms state-of-the-art baselines in predicting the dynamics across all time scales.
-A subsequent study has revealed that geometric features are critical for the model to accurately capture smoothness patterns in dynamics.
-Our research not only refines the method for predicting glassy dynamics but also provides a new lens through which to investigate the issue of causality regarding dynamical heterogeneity in glasses.
+Modeling the dynamic processes of glassy systems has been challenging in physics science for several decades.
+Recent studies have shown that graph neural networks (GNNs), which learn particle dynamics from the graph of glassy systems, can effectively capture correlations between the structure and dynamics.
+In contrast to these unprincipled approaches, this paper introduces a novel dynamical parameter, smoothness, to establish the relationship between structure and dynamics from the theory of graph signal processing.
+The observation of smoothness motivates us to encode the structural features under dynamic constraints.
+However, current graph-based approaches ignore these constraints, leading to a decline in the correlation between structure and dynamics, especially in the case of a short timescale.
+Therefore, we propose a geometry-enhanced graph neural network (Geo-GNN) to learn the smoothness of dynamics.
+Experimental results demonstrate that our method outperforms state-of-the-art baselines in predicting the dynamics over all time scales examined.
+Ablation experiments reveal the effectiveness of each proposed component in capturing smoothness in dynamics.
+This finding not only refines the method for predicting glassy dynamics but also provides the lens through which to investigate the issue of causality regarding dynamical heterogeneity in the glassy system.